 Whatever your reason for wanting to install an older version of macOS the great news is you can install an older version of macOS and we will explain how.

-We’ll walk you through all the steps below for installing an older version of macOS on your Mac – from making sure your Mac can run the version, to where to download the old version of macOS from, and how to install the old version on your Mac.
-We’ll also explore some of the issues you might encounter along the way.
+In this article we’ll walk you through all the steps for installing an older version of macOS on your Mac–from making sure your Mac can run the version, to where to download the old version of macOS from, and how to install the old version on your Mac.
+We’ll offer various methods and we’ll also explore some of the issues you might encounter along the way.

-Step 1: Check your Mac can run the macOS version
+Check your Mac can run the older macOS version

 First you need to confirm that your Mac will be able to run the version of macOS or Mac OS X you want to install.